 During this phase of the project, researchers are only expected to report any publications as described in Manuscript Preparation.
 Notifications will be sent to the researchers and Program Officials for the associated grants if unreported publications are detected through PubMed.

 Once the Project Period End Date as defined in the grant is reached, the project will automatically transition into a "Funding Complete" phase, indicating the supported phases of the research project have ended.
-At this time, all data both raw and analyzed are expected to have been received, and any additional analyzed datasets generated should be deposited in NDA as well.
+At this time, all data are expected to have been received, and any additional datasets generated should be deposited in NDA as well.

 Like in the "Data Analysis" phase, during this phase, researchers are only expected to report any publications as described in Manuscript Preparation.
 Notifications will be sent to the researchers and Program Officials for the associated grants if unreported publications are detected through PubMed.